Save up to £300 with these home energy saving tips ...

-The difference between the cheapest and most expensive gas and electricity supplier can be as much as £100 per year.
+The difference between the cheapest and most expensive gas and electricity supplier can be hundreds of pounds per year.

 If you've never changed your energy supplier or not compared prices recently, you could make huge savings with minimal effort by switching to a more competitive company.

 Its simple to compare energy suppliers online and switching is easier than ever.
 But like any consumer purchase, you should follow a few guidelines before signing on the dotted line.
 Ask yourself these questions when comparing energy companies: